TOKYO

 The last type of tofu is called aburaage (deep-fried tofu).
 This is another very common type of tofu found in everyday Japanese meals, made by twice deep-frying thin slices of tofu.
 Pre-made aburaage can be found in supermarkets, ready to be used in miso soup.
 It also comes in ready-made pouches that can be stuffed with vinegared sushi rice to make inarizushi.
 Another variety of aburaage is called atsuage (thick, deep-fried tofu).

-Tofu Restaurants in Tokyo
+Tofu restaurants in Tokyo

 Healthy and delicious, it’s no wonder tofu is one of the most beloved ingredients in Japanese cuisine.
 Whether you want to make tofu at home or experience authentic tofu dishes, tofu has got to be one of the things on your list to eat when you’re in Japan.
+Try these tofu restaurants in Tokyo for a flavorful experience.

 1. Tofuya Ukai